agcdtmr/christmas-travel/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Project Status
-This website is created as a group project for Code First Girls Mobile App Development +Masters Course The development has stopped completely as we have submitted and presented this project.
+This website is created as a group project for Code First Girls Mobile App Development +Masters Course.
+The development has stopped completely as we have submitted and presented this project.